IaaS vs PaaS vs SaaS: Understanding the Differences

 - load balancers that prevent server overloads by distributing incoming traffic between them;

 - VPN is a technology for encrypting data transmitted by a company between the cloud and its physical data center;

-- Cloud storage for storing files, data or backups.
+Cloud storage is for storing files, data, or backups.
 They differ from ordinary cloud drives, which individual users deal with, with almost unlimited storage capacity and fast data access speed.

 Examples of IaaS

 There are several cloud infrastructure providers that you might be familiar with, such as DigitalOcean, Rackspace or Joyent.

 One of the most popular is Google Compute Engine (GCE).
 The IaaS component of Google’s Cloud Platform is built on the global infrastructure that powers Google products and services.
 GCE enables you to operate high-performance and scalable virtual machines on demand, running on Google’s worldwide data centers and fiber network.
 It provides support for scaling from single instances to global cloud computing.
 There are no up-front costs; you just pay-as-you-go for the services you need, such as storage, data migration, networking, and management tools.

 Cloud service providers can provide pre-configured tools (platforms) for different tasks.
 The key difference between PaaS and IaaS is that here you have certain tools, for example, a database management system, machine learning or big data processing environment, and industrial IoT (IIoT).
 They must be customized to suit the company's needs but can be built from scratch.
 It saves developers time, for example, they do not need to fiddle with the development of the database, and they can load information into it and work.

 What the End-User Controls in PaaS